 Orchard Road Animal Hospital is an animal hospital featuring experienced staff as well as modern medical and lab equipment.
 Our veterinary services include animal dentistry for Sugar Grove (IL), Oswego (IL), Aurora (IL) and Yorkville (IL).

 Animal Dentistry for Yorkville (IL), Aurora (IL), Sugar Grove (IL), Oswego (IL)

 Dogs and cats need regular oral care just as people do.
 While they don’t often suffer from tooth decay, they are susceptible to gum disease and broken teeth.
-Our animal dentistry for Oswego, Yorkville, Sugar Grove and Aurora helps keep your pet’s teeth healthy, strong and shining.
+Our animal dentistry for services help keep your pet’s teeth healthy, strong and shining.

 Our animal dentistry can also correct problems such as tartar build-up and periodontal disease, which affects the gums, bones and connective tissue around the teeth.
 If not addressed early and properly, periodontal disease can lead to tooth loss or even organ damage from the spread of bacteria.

 Animal Dentistry for Sugar Grove (IL), Oswego (IL), Yorkville (IL), Aurora (IL)

 Proper oral care begins when your pet is a puppy or kitten.
 It’s also a combined effort between you and your animal dentist.